mlysy/pfjax/README.md

 ## Installation

-This will clone the repo into a subfolder `pfjax` of where you issue the `git clone` command, then install the package from source.
+This will clone the repo into a subfolder `pfjax`, from where you (i) issue the `git clone` command and (ii) install the package from source.

 ```bash
 git clone https://github.com/mlysy/pfjax